Development Coach (Level 2)

 The course is designed to help coaches learn how to develop novice archers, including the design and delivery of an improver’s course, which is a popular way for archery clubs to continue to offer structured coaching to members beyond their initial beginner’s experience.

 The course is structured into the following module titles.

-1. Empowering Coaching for Archery
+1. Empowering Archery Part 2

 One of the biggest responsibilities that a coach has is setting the motivational climate for a coaching session.
 This module, designed by the University of Birmingham and tailored specifically to archery, explores the evidence around motivation and applies it to real life archery scenarios, enabling coaches to learn how they can create good relationships and an optimal climate for their archers to enjoy and succeed in archery.

 2. Developing the Archer in Front of You

 Designing a progressive series of sessions that addresses the needs of your archers, is essential for your archers to experience noticeable progress over a period of time.
 This module will help you understand how to prepare a coaching programme taking into consideration key design factors, including the needs of the person in front of you, goal setting, training principles, mental skills, equipment, anatomy, and nutrition.

 Every archer knows that learning good shooting technique early on sets you up for a happy and healthy experience of archery.
 From a coach’s perspective, understanding the basics of shooting form and teaching these to your beginners from the first session is really important.
 This module helps coaches to learn the simple steps to shooting and how to introduce this to new archers, based on their individual needs.
 It includes practical introduction on the use of drills and skills to improve the quality of practice.